-Residential and Day students: If a student feels ill during class time, they must get a medical slip from their teacher, or Deputy Head of Campus, and visit the school nurse.
+Residential and Day students: If a student feels ill during class time, they must get a medical slip from their teacher, or program head, and visit the school nurse.

 Missing classes due to sickness counts towards the attendance policy for graduation.
 Students not well enough to attend classes should not attend other school activities that day.